application traffic steering

 To understand network function virtualization, consider the inside of proprietary network devices and standard servers.
 The inside of a network device looks similar to that of a standard server.
 They have several components, including Flash, PCI bus, RAM, etc. Apart from the number of physical ports, the architecture is very similar.
 The ASIC (application-specific integrated circuit) is not as important as vendors would like you to believe.

-When buying a networking device, you are not paying for the hardware.
-The hardware is cheap, and you are paying for the software & maintenance costs.
+When buying a networking device, you are not paying for the hardware—the hardware is cheap—but for the software and maintenance costs.
 Hardware is a minor component of the total price.
 Why can’t you run network services on Intel x86?
 Why is there a need to run these services on vendor-proprietary software? x86 general-purpose OSs can perform just as well as some routers with dedicated silicon.

 SDN NFV use cases